kikoucalou/photils-cli/README.md

 *If you have done a translation of the available tags, please share it with us for the community.
 Thanks!*

+You can find French TAG Translation on "home" directory

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.